Fall River Women, Infants and Children (WIC) Nutrition Program

 What is WIC?

-The Women, Infants and Children (WIC) Program is a free nutrition program that provides nutrition and health education, healthy food, breastfeeding support, and referrals to healthcare and other services free of charge to Massachusetts families who qualify.
-WIC’s goal is to help keep pregnant and breastfeeding women and kids under age 5 healthy.
+The State of Massachusetts Women, Infants and Children (WIC) Nutrition Program is the Commonwealth’s premier community-based nutrition program operated by HealthFirst.
+Our nutritionists provide nutrition and health education and on-site cooking demonstrations for women and their children to teach proper nutrition.
+Healthy food, breastfeeding support, and referrals to healthcare and other support services are provided free of charge to Massachusetts families who qualify.
+WIC’s goal is to help keep pregnant and breastfeeding women and kids under the age of five healthy.

 Fall River WIC Program: 387 Quarry Street, Suite 101, Fall River, MA, Monday, Wednesday and Thursday 8:00 a.m. — 5:00 p.m.; Tuesday 8:00 a.m. — 6:30 p.m.; Friday 8:00 a.m. — 4:00 p.m.